lifeanddeath/oracle-certification-javaSE8-programmer/exceptions/exceptions_notes.md

 in mind that FileNotFoundException is a subclass of IOException, although the exam will remind you of that fact if it comes up.
 You’ll see these two exceptions in more detail on the OCP exam.

+# Errors

+Errors extend the Error class.
+They are thrown by the JVM and should not be handled or declared.
+Errors are rare, but you might see these:

+*ExceptionInInitializerError* Thrown by the JVM when a static initializer throws an exception and doesn’t handle it

+*StackOverflowError* Thrown by the JVM when a method calls itself too many times (this is called infinite recursion because the method typically calls itself without end)

+*NoClassDefFoundError* Thrown by the JVM when a class that the code uses is available at compile time but not runtime